 - A death in the immediate family,

 - Observance of a religious holiday,

 - Medical visits,

 - Other circumstances that cause reasonable concern to the parent/guardian for the student’s safety or health,

 - Other situations beyond the control of the student (such as court appearances),

 - Other reasons approved by the Superintendent or designee.

-A physician’s note may be required to excuse a student and/or for returning to school after the third consecutive day of being reported ill.
+A healthcare provider’s note may be required to excuse a student and/or for returning to school after the third consecutive day of being reported ill.
 If medical documentation is not provided, the absence may be marked “unexcused.”
-Students that have an excessive amount of absences due to being sick may be required to provide a doctor’s note to excuse the absences.
+Students that have 9 or more days of absences due to being sick may be required to provide a doctor’s note to excuse the absences.